wis-delft/wis-delft.github.io/_people/hai.md

 ## About

 I am an assistant professor in the Web Information Systems (WIS) group at TU Delft, Netherlands.
-We have an open Ph.D. position in the area of data lakes and AI.
-Interested candidates can send an email including a CV to Dr. Rihan Hai (R.Hai@tudelft.nl).

 Before joining TU Delft, I received my Ph.D. degree from computer science 5 (Information Systems) of RWTH Aachen University.
 I received my master degree in June 2012 from the School of Information, Tsinghua University.
 Later I have joined SAP as a technical consultant.
 My research focuses on data integration and related dataset discovery in large-scale data lakes.